 Cellars

 Repair category -

-Notes Not applicable.
+Notes Not Applicable.

 Electricity

-Repair category 1
+Repair category 2

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
+Notes There is a low provision of sockets at parts.
+Further advice will be available from a NICEIC/SELECT registered electrician.
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Further advice will be available from a qualified NICEIC/SELECT registered Contractor.
+It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.